ffedox/eptic-pipelines/pipelines/README.md

 3. Copy all video files from your PC to the server, into the folder eptic.v4/video

-3. Use pipelines/align_texts_bertalign.py to check alignments.xlsx and align the texts that are not yet aligned and output the new .xml files with all alignments to 2. bertalign_alignments (TO UPDATE)
+3. Use pipelines/align_texts_bertalign.py to check alignments.xlsx and align the texts that are not yet aligned and output the new .xml files with all alignments to 2. bertalign_alignments

-4. Use pipelines/pyannote.py to diarize interpreters.
-Has to be done from scratch every time so will take some time (TO UPDATE).
+4. Use pipelines/diarize_and_genderize.py to update the interpreters.
+Has to be done from scratch every time so it takes some time.
 This will update the interpreters Excel file

 5. Export from Excel to NoSketch Engine-compliant files for tagging using database_to_pretgd.py (TO UPDATE, change generated video urls amongs other things, make sure no missing things).
 This will create them in folder eptic.v4/3. pre_pos_files